nickwynja/continental/README.md

 Here's a list of new features that I plan, have added, or fixed:

+* Tags have been moved out of the root of `www` and now are served from `website.com/tag/foo`.

 When possible, I'll make pull requests upstream so all Second Crack users can benefit from fixes and changes.